Milicerro/BaSP-M2023/README.md

 If you want to see what I was working on in Week-05, click the blue link!
 [Mega Rocket](https://milicerro.github.io/BaSP-M2023/Week-05/index.html)

 ## Week 06
-In the sixth week, we had to use the languages learned in the last weeks, to make the corresponding design for the login and registration page.
+In the sixth week, we had to use the languages learned in the last weeks, to make the corresponding design for the login and sign-up page.
+We used HTML for the structure, CSS for the style and Js for the logic.

+For these pages we had to validate the fields, make changes to the DOM with ECMAScript 5.
+For that we use events like blur, focus, among others.

-The languages we use this week: ECMAScript5, html and css
+The languages we used this week: ECMAScript5, html and css

 If you want to see what I was working on in Week-06, click the blue link!
 [Mega Rocket](https://milicerro.github.io/BaSP-M2023/Week-06/views/index.html)

 ## Week 07
-In this seventh week, we are going to continue working with week-06.
-Now, we need to extend the week 06 forms so that when the confirmation buttons are clicked, the data uploaded to them is sent to a web server via an HTTP request from JavaScript.
+In this seventh week, we must continue with what was developed in the previous week.
+Now, we need to extend the week 06 forms so that when the confirmation buttons are clicked, the data loaded into them is sent to a web server via an HTTP request from JavaScript and is also saved to local storage.

 If you want to see what I'm working on this Week-07, click the blue link!
 [Mega Rocket](https://milicerro.github.io/BaSP-M2023/Week-07/views/index.html)
 ## Color Reference of the layouts